 Data Availability Statement

-Data were generated by the authors and included in the article and deposited in the NCBI's Gene Expression Omnibus and are accessible through GEO Series accession number (GSE138349).
+Data were generated by the authors, with processed data included in the article.
+Raw transcriptome sequencing data were deposited in the NCBI's Gene Expression Omnibus and are accessible through GEO Series accession number (GSE138349).
+Raw exome sequencing data were deposited in the European Genome-Phenome Archive under the dataset number (EGAD00001011067).

 Identification of Candidate Cancer Driver Genes in OAMZL